-Martin Luther King Jr. was born in Atlanta, GA on January 15, 1929.
+Martin Luther King, Jr. was born in Atlanta, GA on January 15, 1929.
 He went to Booker T. Washington High School.
-He was so smart that he skipped two grades in high school and started his college education at Morehouse College at the young age of fifteen.
+He was so smart that he skipped two grades in high school.
+He started his college education at Morehouse College at the young age of fifteen.
 After getting his degree in sociology from Morehouse, Martin got a divinity degree from Crozer Seminary and then got his doctor's degree in theology from Boston University.

-Martin's dad was a preacher which inspired Martin to pursue the ministry as well.
+Martin's dad was a preacher which inspired Martin to pursue the ministry.
 He had a younger brother and an older sister.
 In 1953 he married Coretta Scott.
-Later they would have four children Yolanda, Martin, Dexter, and Bernice.
+Later, they would have four children including Yolanda, Martin, Dexter, and Bernice.

 How did he get involved in civil rights?

-It was at this march where Martin gave his "I have a Dream" speech.
+It was at this march where Martin gave his "I Have a Dream" speech.
 This speech has become one of the most famous speeches in history.
-The march and Martin's speech were a success.
+The March on Washington was a great success.
 The Civil Rights Act was passed a year later in 1964.

 How did he die?

-Martin Luther King Jr. was assassinated on April 4.
-1968 in Memphis, TN.
-He was shot by James Earl Ray while standing on the balcony of his hotel.
+Martin Luther King, Jr. was assassinated on April 4, 1968 in Memphis, TN.
+While standing on the balcony of his hotel, he was shot by James Earl Ray.

-- One of his main influences was Mohandas Gandhi who taught protesting in a non-violent manner.
+One of his main influences was Mohandas Gandhi who taught people to protest in a non-violent manner.

-- The name on his original birth certificate is Michael King.
+The name on his original birth certificate is Michael King.
 This was a mistake, however.
-He was supposed to be named after his father who was named for the leader of the Christian reformation movement, Martin Luther.
+He was supposed to be named after his father who was named for Martin Luther, the leader of the Christian reformation movement.